 Employees are entitled to 15 days of paid personal leave at the time of their marriage and occasional days for family responsibilities, including the death of a relative or sickness of a child.

 Employees who have worked with a company for at least 5 years can take a maximum of 11 months of either continuous or intermittent unpaid education leave to attend college or any other educational institute.

 Employers are required to hold their employees’ position during military service period and for 30 days after discharge.
-Employers are not liable to pay wages to the concerned employee during this period but must consider this period to consider seniority.
+Employers are not liable to pay wages to the concerned employee during this period but must consider this period to determine seniority.